1. Identify and include all income-producing assets in your manufacturing company valuation.

 How well the restaurant stacks up against its competitors across these key value drivers affects its value.
 To see how well your restaurant compares in your market, you can use a number of pricing or valuation multiples which are derived from sales of similar restaurants.

-You determine your restaurant value by applying these multiples to your gross revenues or seller’s discretionary cash flow.
+You determine your restaurant value by applying these multiples to your gross revenues or seller’s discretionary earnings.
 Typically, the revenue and cash flow bases are calculated as averages over several years.
 Hence, if your restaurant shows stable, above average sales and cash flow, its value will be higher.

 In addition to the four key factors above, this method lets you account for such important elements as the restaurant location, its employee base, and ease of operation.
 Needless to say, a “turn-key” operation is more desirable than a poorly organized business and is likely to command a higher selling price.